Ps. 116:5, NIRV

 to me, and I will save you, I will

-Pope Francis is convinced that we have a God who is “rich in
+Pope Francis is convinced that we have a God who is “rich

-let it empower, comfort, and enlighten us and then to share it--passing God’s great generosity on in a “revolution of
+in mercy”; we can be “touched with tenderness from His hand.”[33]
+We are meant to know such tenderness, to dwell deeply in it, to let it empower, comfort, and enlighten us and then to share it--passing God’s great generosity on in a “revolution of tenderness.”
+Or even, as Pope Francis has

-tenderness.”
-Or even, as he has said more recently, in a
+said more recently, in a "theology of tenderness,"[34]

 We have a Catholic friend who expresses doubts